Evolution of the project Life Tritó Montseny

 Life Tritó Montseny project comes to an end in December

 The day of December 1 runs from 9.30 a.m. to 6 p.m. and access is open to everyone.
-The session will begin with opening speeches by representatives of each of the entities involved.
-From 10.15 a.m. and for the rest of the morning, three large blocks of presentations will be offered around three axes of the program.
-On the one hand, block 1 will be dedicated to the knowledge and conservation status of in situ populations of the Montseny newt, with communications on the legal status of this amphibian, monitoring of populations, intensive monitoring during the years 2019-2021 of an eastern population, the diet of the newt and environmental DNA.
+The session begins with opening speeches by representatives of each of the entities involved.
+From 10.15 a.m. and for the rest of the morning, three large blocks of presentations are offered around the three main themes of the program.
+On the one hand, block 1 is dedicated to the knowledge and conservation status of in situ populations of the Montseny newt, with communications on the legal status of this amphibian, monitoring of populations, intensive monitoring during the years 2019-2021 of an eastern population, the diet of the newt and environmental DNA.

-The last block of the day will be dedicated to the management and improvement of the habitat of the Montseny newt, with contributions on territorial and administrative planning for conservation (custody agreements, supervised management, Protection Plan...).
-The Manual of good practices and the results of the management of water resources and recovery of ecological flows will also be discussed.
-A round table and debate will close the day.
+The last block of the day is dedicated to the management and improvement of the Montseny newt habitat, with contributions on territorial and administrative planning for conservation (custody agreements, supervised management, protection plan...).
+The Manual of good practices and the results of the management of water resources and recovery of ecological flows are also discussed.
+A round table and debate close the day.